RWS/studio-api-docs/apiconcepts/verification/create_a_custom_message_control.md

 ----
 The custom message control is a user-control that is created by the custom message plug-in just before showing a verification message.
 A custom message control only shows one verification message and after showing the verification message then it is disposed.
 It does not have to implement any specific interfaces or constructors.
 The custom message plug-in is responsible for passing any information that the custom message control needs in the constructor.

-Verification messages are represented by `MessageEventArgs` in `Sdl.FileTypeSupport.Framework.IntegrationApi.
-MessageEventArgs` contains information like the message text, message severity (note, warning, error), message origin, text location, and the extended data.
+Verification messages are represented by `MessageEventArgs` in [Sdl.FileTypeSupport.Framework.IntegrationApi.MessageEventArgs](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.IntegrationApi.MessageEventArgs.yml) contains information like the message text, message severity (note, warning, error), message origin, text location, and the extended data.
 So most custom message control are going to need the `MessageEventArgs` passed in the constructor from the custom message plug-in.

 In the `IdenticalCheck` global verifier, a simple user-control needs to be created to display the identical verification message with the paragraph context and suggestion for target segment replacement.

-Create a user-control called `IdenticalVerifierMessageUI`.
+1. Create a user-control called `IdenticalVerifierMessageUI`.
-Add a panel and resize it in way you would like to represent the target segment content.
+2. Add a panel and resize it in way you would like to represent the target segment content.
-Add a text box for displaying detailed error message.
+3. Add a text box for displaying detailed error message.
-Add using reference to `Sdl.FileTypeSupport.Framework.IntegrationApi`.
+4. Add using reference to `Sdl.FileTypeSupport.Framework.IntegrationApi`.
-Add an argument to the constructor called messageEventArgs with type `MessageEventArgs` Add an argument to the constructor called `originalSegment` with type `ISegment` The custom message control can be any size but it is important to set the `MinimumSize` on the control.
+5. Add an argument to the constructor called messageEventArgs with type `MessageEventArgs`
+6. Add an argument to the constructor called `originalSegment` with type [ISegment](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.ISegment.yml)
+7. The custom message control can be any size but it is important to set the `MinimumSize` on the control.
 If the custom message control's minimum size is too large for the verification form then the custom message control will be displayed with scroll bars.
 The verification form has a minimum size so ideally the custom message control should be developed to always display without clipping and without scroll bars.
 To do this, the custom message control should be developed to have a minimum size of 392, 275 or less.

 The `messageEventArgs` contains all the information about the verification message including the custom or extended data in the ExtendedData property.
 The ExtendedData property will reference the identical verifier's custom data object - `IdenticalVerifierMessageData` - and this contains the` ErrorDetails` and `ReplacementSuggestion` properties we need in our custom UI.